BruceEckel/PolymorphismUnbound/README.md

 It turns out that overloading contains the essence of what polymorphism is, because the `f()` parameter *represents different types of arguments*.
-Calling it "ad-hoc" unfortunately de-emphasized the meaning of the word "polymorphism" (at least, to me).
+Calling it "ad-hoc" seemed to de-emphasize the meaning of the word "polymorphism" (at least, to me).
 In hindsight, I can see why "ad-hoc" might have been chosen, because overloading only makes it *look* like the same function when you call it, whereas when you look at the definition it's clearly two distinct functions.
 The idea that it's *the same function with different argument types* gets lost in the process.

-What I want to accomplish in this article is to re-frame your thinking about polymorphism.
+What I hope to accomplish in this presentation is to re-frame your thinking about polymorphism.
 In particular, to get you unstuck from my initial impression that it was all about inheritance and dynamic binding, and to broaden your view so that terms like "ad-hoc," "parametric," etc. make sense to you.
-I will also ask the question, "Objects: Have we Made a Huge Mistake?"
+I also ask, "Objects: Have we Made a Huge Mistake?"

 ## Changing Our Thinking About Polymorphism

-- It's about one type representing multiple types (Decouple from inheritance)
+- It's about one type representing multiple types.
+  - Inheritance is just one way to do this.
 - What problem are we solving by creating a polymorphic function?
-- What mechanism are we using (ad hoc, parameterized, inheritance, enum types, sum types)?
+- What mechanism are we using (ad hoc, parameterized, inheritance, union types, etc.)?
 - How are the different parameters distinguished within the function?
 - When is it helping vs simply adding complication?
-- Revisit inheritance polymorphism from a function perspective